isagarchauhan/SwiftUI-Component/README.md

 ### ✅ `WaterFillingView`
 This SwiftUI code defines a beautiful animated water fill effect inside a circle, simulating a wave that gradually fills up a container.
 The animation combines wave motion, fill level progression, and gradient-based styling to create a smooth, visually engaging component.

+### ✅ `WaterFillingView`
+This SwiftUI animation that creates the small circles (it's accept dynamic value) which are moving along the edge of a large circle, with each circle intercepting almost 20% of the other circles, giving continuous rotation, overlapping loader effect based on size of circle.

 ---

 Import the components into your project: